gt-sse-center/PatientX.AI/methodology_findings/LDA.md

 - **Rigid Bag-of-Words Model**: The traditional bag-of-words model used by LDA does not capture word relationships, meaning the insights generated were simplistic and often lacked depth.

-- **Need for Heavy Pre-processing**: Due to documents being represented in a traditional bag-of-words model, heavy preprocessing of text is required to clean up typos, non-english words, and remove colloquial language/texting abbreviations.
-This can be extremely time-consuming for large datasets and you run the risk of context being lost through the pre-processing
+- **Need for Heavy Pre-Processing**: Forum threads often contain slang, abbreviations, typos, and informal grammar, making traditional pre-processing (e.g., stemming, lemmatization) less effective and prone to errors.
+LDA struggles in this context because its bag-of-words approach doesn’t account for the nuances of such informal language, leading to less coherent topics.
+In contrast, LLMs and BERTopic handle colloquial data more effectively by leveraging contextual embeddings that understand variations in language use and capture semantic meaning, even in noisy or informal text.

 ## Transition to BERTopic and LLM-based Clustering